juhp/rpmbuild-order/README.md

     rpmbuild-order C.spec A.spec

 then the output may be wrong if C does not have a direct dependency on A.
-Even if the order is correct, B.spec is missing in the output and thus in this case the list of packages cannot be reliably used for a sequence of builds.
+Even if the order is correct, B is missing in the output and thus in this case the list of packages cannot be reliably used for a sequence of builds.